-One lesson is the compassion of Jesus.
+One lesson might be the compassion of Jesus.
 Look how He helps those in trouble.
-Another might be Jesus' respect for His mother.
+Another might be Jesus' respect for His mother, although that one could go either way, in the opinion of some.
 One could look at the providence of God or the richness of Christ's blessings.
 As an Epiphany theme, one could even speak about the glory of God shining through the humanity of Jesus in this, His first public miracle.
 This morning I want to begin from the words of Mary, Jesus' mother, "Whatever He says to you, do it."
 Our theme is, Listen to Jesus.

 The account is simple.
 Jesus is attending a wedding, with His disciples in tow.
 This is the wedding feast which follows the year of betrothal.
-The bride and groom have been husband and wife for a year, legally, and tonight they will consummate their union.
-They will begin to live as husband and wife from this day on.
 This is the sort of wedding feast that Jesus intends everyone to relate to as He tells the parable of the Five Wise and Five Foolish Virgins.
 There is feasting and drinking and dancing and great merriment.
 Everyone they know is invited.
 Such joy and feasting was a community affair.

-Unfortunately, the couple – and their parents – underestimated the appetites and thirst of their guests, and the wine ran out.
-That would naturally be a party-killer.
+Unfortunately, they underestimated the appetites and thirst of their guests, and the wine ran out.
 Now Mary comes to Jesus.
-People have speculated that there is a family connection here.
-Cana is just about 15 miles north of Nazareth by road, less if you walk cross-country.
 Mary seems to know that they have run out of wine before most of the other guests.
 She comes to Jesus and lays this problem at His feet.
 She doesn't directly ask for Him to fix it, although that request seems to be implied.

 We are also not given any reason why Mary would expect Jesus to do something, or what she thought He might do.
-We make assumptions because we know the whole story and who Jesus is.
 We don't know if and when His powers might have been used at home.
 We don't know if she thought Jesus might just go get some extra wine.
 We don't know if the Holy Spirit prompted her, or if she was just your typical Jewish Mother.
 We only know that she lays this problem at His feet, and, by the brief exchange between her and Jesus, we can tell that she clearly expected Him to do something, possibly something miraculous.

 Jesus' response to Mary is remarkable.
 "Woman, what do I have to do with you?
 My hour has not yet come."
 Some people have imagined that Jesus was being rude to His mother.
 Some suggest that Jesus was telling her that He did not want to do anything, or that she should leave Him alone.
 His response, though cryptic, must be understood as coming from our Holy Lord.
 It has to make sense in the context in which was spoken, and be consistent with His character.